madhums/madhums.github.io/about.md

 permalink: /about/
 ---

 Hi, I am Madhu, welcome to my site!
-I am a Freelance Full stack Programmer and a UX Designer currently living in the Netherlands.
+I am a Freelance Full stack Programmer and a UX Designer currently living in Delft.
 I love travelling and people.
-I like to work on stuff that creates an impact in the society we live in.
+I care about our environment and a sustainable world.
+I like to work on stuff that create a positive impact on our society.

 ## What do I do?